scuzzydude/asimov/asimov.md

 One common adage of parenthood is, "you don't know how good you got it."
 I like to bring this up when talking to my kids about the general suckage of the pandemic, and I know I'm right.
 The pandemic lockdowns would have sucked way worse for young people in the 1980s.

 I remember I was about twelve or thirteen and I was bitching to my grandpa about my summer job, working for my Uncle Clay.
 Uncle Clay drove around Clear Lake in a hatchback towing a trailer, mowing lawns for astronauts.
 Uncle Clay did this on his four days offs from working in a chemical refinery, having retired as a Chief Master Sergeant from the Air Force.
-In the summer, it was exactly like being in a sauna, but it wasn't like I was cutting the grass with a machete, my uncle had riding mowers and the top-end gear.
+In the summer, it was exactly like being in a sauna, but it wasn't like I was cutting the grass with a machete, my uncle had riding mowers and top-end gear.
 I'd mow as fast as I could, but it didn't get me out of the heat, because no matter how fast I'd mow, Uncle Clay had to stop and talk to somebody for twenty minutes.
 He was probably talking to Neil Armstrong or Buzz Aldrin, or even more likely, their wives, but I was too stupefied from the broiled brains to know it, even if he told me.
 By 10 a.m. every day I was praying for rain, and prayers worked about half the time.
 I guess I'm semi-holy.

 "I picked cotton when I was your age," my grandpa said.

 I knew where my grandpa grew up.
-It wasn't quite as humid as Clear Lake, but still Southeast Texas and ever hotter.
+It wasn't quite as humid as Clear Lake, but still Southeast Texas and even hotter.

 "You drove a tractor?"